 Letter with white powder for Trump Jr. calls him 'awful,' says he'll get what he 'deserves'

-The written contents of an envelope containg a white powder received Monday by Donald Trump Jr.’s wife said the president's son would get what he "deserves," the NYPD confirmed to Fox News on Tuesday.
+The written contents of an envelope containing a white powder received Monday by Donald Trump Jr.’s wife said the president's son would get what he "deserves," the NYPD confirmed to Fox News on Tuesday.

 "You’re an awful person and now you get what you deserve," the threatening note read, according to police.